quixio/quix-cli/docs/Reference/broker/up.md

 Container githubrepo-kafka-broker-1  Starting
 Container githubrepo-kafka-broker-1  Started
 Container githubrepo-console-1  Started

+✓ Open http://localhost:8080 to manage your pipeline broker
 ```

+!!! tip

+    Using the `--create-topics` or `-t"` options will create the topics from `quix.yaml` automatically.

 ## Generated `compose.local.yaml` File Overview

 The `compose.local.yaml` file configures the services in your local broker instance.
 Here's an overview of what will be generated:

 - **kafka-broker**:

     - **build**: Specifies the context directory and Dockerfile for the Kafka broker.

     - **environment**: Sets environment variables for the broker configuration, including the listener address and the Zookeeper instance address.

 - **console**:

     - **build**: Specifies the context directory and Dockerfile for the Kafka management console.

     - **environment**: Sets environment variables for the console configuration, including the Kafka broker address.

 For more details on the `compose.local.yaml` file and its configurations, refer to the [official Docker Compose documentation](https://docs.docker.com/compose/compose-file/).